What do Mullets, Macarenas and MySpace have to do with your website?

 The answer is always: it depends.

-Typically, we find every 24-36 months a good timeframe to reassess whether a refresh is necessary.
+Typically, we find every 24-36 months a good timeframe to reassess.

 A lot can happen in 3 years.
 Even 1 year.
 Business models change.
-Design changes.
-Maybe your website was redesigned right at the tail end of the Flash era and it still uses those elements today.
+And design changes.

 The "safe" things that never change